biubiubiupiu21/biubiubiupiu21/README.md

 - Filming and Video Games: Apart from coding, I enjoy filming and immersing myself in the world of video games.

 ## 💼 Experience
+- **GIS Analyst at [Company Name]**: Worked on geographical data analysis and mapping, utilizing GIS software and tools to provide insightful data visualizations and reports for urban planning and environmental projects.
-- Web Developer at Tandon Chinese Students Scholars Association, where I led a team of 13 to enhance our website, resulting in a 20% increase in student participation.
+- **Web Developer at Tandon Chinese Students Scholars Association**: Led a team of 13 to enhance our website, resulting in a 20% increase in student participation.
-- Developed an interactive website for the Tandon CSSA event "If You Are the One", which received high praise for its user engagement.
+- **Developer for 'If You Are the One' Event Website**: Created an interactive website for a Tandon CSSA event, applauded for its user engagement.
-- Created an Inventory Management Software for apparel factories, improving data management and reducing storage and shipping costs by 10%.
+- **Inventory Management Software Developer**: Developed software for apparel factories, improving data management and reducing costs by 10%.

 ## 💞️ Looking to Collaborate
 I am open to collaborating on innovative projects in the fields of web development, software engineering, and data science.
 If you have an idea or a project that could use my skills, feel free to reach out!